-And since 97% of US adults own a smartphone (PEW Research), smartphone ownership and BYOD really isn’t a generational thing anymore.
+And since 97% of US adults own a smartphone (PEW Research), smartphone ownership and BYOD aren’t a generational thing anymore.
 But it will be something younger generations expect at work.
 So, if you haven’t yet, it’s time to embrace the digital revolution!

 - Ask them what they need and want.
 The worst thing you can do is make assumptions about generations or groups of employees.
 Start by getting the facts right about your specific employees.
 And asking employees for regular feedback has an added benefit: it helps employees feel cared for and valued.

 - Take that intel and reflect on your current systems, processes, and ways of communicating.
-An internal communications audit might be in order here.
-Do you have the channels this group said they’d prefer?
+An internal communications audit might be needed.
+Do you have the comms channels this group prefers?
 Are your communications shared in multiple formats to accommodate different learning styles?
 What do your other employees think about potential new ways of working?

 - Get creative.
-There is nothing wrong with trying something new, so long as you’re testing and tracking your success with data.
+There’s nothing wrong with trying something new, as long as you’re testing and tracking your success with data.

 - Keep advocating for your employees.
 Internal communications teams have always had a good finger on the pulse of the needs of employees.
 It might be up to you to start the internal conversation about new ways of working, the importance of DEI, and realigning on purpose.
 Use your expertise to help your company evolve as your workforce changes.

-Remember all people, regardless of the generation they belong to, just want to be valued, respected, and feel like they have a voice.
+Remember that all people, regardless of their generation, want to be valued and respected.
 So, don’t just focus on surveying and starting focus groups with Generation Z because they’re the new kids.
-Really try to learn:
+Try to learn:

 - Do you understand the needs of all your employee groups?